Senior Vice President, Southwest District Manager

 Founding Chairperson, Equity by Design, an AIA SF Committee

-Rosa T. Sheng, AIA is a Senior Associate at Bohlin Cywinski Jackson and Founder of Equity by Design, an AIA SF committee.
-As a licensed architect with 22 years experience in Architecture and design, Rosa has led a variety of award-winning and internationally acclaimed projects, from the aesthetically minimal, highly technical development of the glass structures for Apple's original high-profile retail stores, to the innovative and sustainable LEED NC Gold–certified Lorry I. Lokey Graduate School of Business at Mills College in Oakland, California.
-She is currently working on innovative and sustainable projects for a diverse set of high profile clients.
-Most notably for Equity by Design, Rosa led the 2014 and 2016 AIA Equity in Architecture Survey that have catalyzed a national conversation for achieving equitable practice in Architecture.
-Since the group launched its key findings, Rosa has presented in Boston, New York, Lisbon, Atlanta, Seattle and Philadelphia with other cities planned for 2017.
+Rosa recently joined SmithGroupJJR as a Principal in the San Francisco Office where she will be leading the firm's national Equity initiatives and business development for higher education and workplace.
+She is the AIASF President-Elect for 2018 and Founder of Equity by Design, an AIA SF committee.
+As a licensed architect with 23 years experience in Architecture and design, Rosa has led a variety of award-winning and internationally acclaimed projects, from the aesthetically minimal, highly technical development of the glass structures for Apple's original high-profile retail stores, to the innovative and sustainable LEED NC Gold–certified Lorry I. Lokey Graduate School of Business at Mills College in Oakland, California.
+Most notably for Equity by Design, Rosa led the 2014 and 2016 AIA Equity in Architecture Surveys that have catalyzed a national conversation for achieving equitable practice in Architecture.
+Since the group launched its key findings, Rosa has presented in Boston, New York, Lisbon, Atlanta, Seattle and Philadelphia with other cities planned for 2018.
 The Equity in Architecture movement has inspired many and created new connections around the world.
-The group's outreach for equity in architecture has received national press including Architect Magazine, Architectural Record, The Wall Street Journal, The New York Times, TEDxPhiladelphia and KQED/NPR.
-Rosa has served as Treasurer on AIA San Francisco's Board of Directors and is President-Elect for 2018.
-She is also a member of the 2017 AIA National Equity in Future of Architecture Committee, the 2016 AIA Equity in Architecture Commission, as well as a member of SCUP and USGBC.
+The group has received national press including Architect Magazine, Architectural Record, The Wall Street Journal, The New York Times, TEDxPhiladelphia and KQED/NPR.
+She is also a member of the 2017 AIA National Equity ant the Future of Architecture Committee, as well as a member of SCUP and USGBC.

 Above Glass Ceilings